jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Had a little fun playing around with transforms on the sphere but now it's time for the next step!

 But even before that, refactoring time!
 Well, mostly moving things into their own modules so that the files are not so large.
+There!
+Extracted a few modules.
+I expect that to make things less confusing.